rodrigoSantamaria/nucleosee/readme.md

 ### 3) Run Docker container
 ```
-docker run -it --rm -p 80:80 -v ann_path:/app/annotations -v gen_path:/app/genomes -e SERVERNAME=hostname efialto/nucleosee
+docker run -it --rm -p 80:80 -v ann_path:/app/annotations -v gen_path:/app/genomes -e SERVERNAME=server_name efialto/nucleosee
 ```
-`gen_path` and `ann_path` relate to the folders created in step 2. `hostname` must be the name of the machine were you're setting up the server (e.g. `signus.opus.uk`)
+`gen_path` and `ann_path` relate to the folders created in step 2. `server_name` must be the name of the machine were you're setting up the server (e.g. `signus.opus.uk`)

 ## Contact
 If you have any doubts about the code or the install, you can write to rodri AT usal DOT es